SagerNet/SagerNet/README.md

 * Click on the title to scroll to the first proxy or the selected proxy
 * Proxy list can be dragged by holding the progress bar
 * The Chinese apps scanner will only scan system apps if "Show system apps" is checked
-* V2Ray browser forwarding is not yet available, only for developers to debug
+* ~~V2Ray browser forwarding is not yet available, only for developers to debug~~ Fixed

 ## XRAY